-So the best place to improve the ranking of potential sites landing on your site is right on your home page.
-You should include all the information your competitors or potential competitors want when thinking about visiting your site.
+To prevent this, the best place to improve the ranking of potential sites landing on your site is right on your home page.
+You should include all the information your competitors or potential competitors want when visiting your site.
 This will ensure your site sees the same traffic that your site sees and builds credibility as a resource for potential competitors.

-While many are aware of Facebook’s news-aggregating policy, not everyone knows how Google and Bing use this news data to create rankings for your site.
+While many know Facebook’s news-aggregating policy, not everyone knows how Google and Bing use this new data to create rankings for your site.
 Tools such as Web Console and intelligent can help look at the data shared with Google.

-Even new websites have some level of crawl errors that might not be obvious from your analytics.
-Search engines like to crawl and index pages that are, at their core, static pages.
-Whether it’s a page where you only add content once every 2 months or a page where the content is static, but you don’t necessarily update the code on it, search engines want static pages.
+Even new websites have crawl errors that may not be evident from analytics.
+Search engines prefer to crawl and index static pages.
+Whether it’s a page with infrequent content updates or fixed content that’s not necessarily updated, search engines want static pages.

-The first barrier to crawling and indexing another page has the proper infrastructure to send the search engines the correct information.
-For example, let’s say that you have a Facebook page, but you don’t have any content on the page.
-If you log in to your site’s admin panel and check the URL column for home.facebook.com, you might notice that the path to that page does not include your login information.
-You’d assume that the search engines won’t index a page that won’t let them in.
-However, even an unlogged-in user will need to connect to Facebook to access its pages, so the search engine spiders to your page are likely.
+The first hurdle to crawling and indexing a page has the proper infrastructure to provide search engines with the correct information.
+For example, if you have a Facebook page without any content, check the URL column for home.facebook.com in your site’s admin panel.
+You may notice that the path to that page doesn’t include your login information.
+While it may seem that search engines won’t index a page that doesn’t let them in, even an unlogged-in user can connect to Facebook to access its pages, making it likely for search engine spiders to reach your page.

-And that’s not the only issue at play.
-Besides being static, the Facebook page you’re working on is also on an invalid domain name.
-Digging through your domain reports can sometimes reveal falling page counts or other problematic issues.
-You’ll also find further clues in your ranking data.
+Besides being static, the Facebook page you’re working on might also be on an invalid domain name.
+Scanning your domain reports may reveal falling page counts or other problematic issues.
+Your ranking data may also provide further clues.

 5. Avoid aggressive SEO that can harm or even penalize your website

 Using aggressive SEO techniques can be tempting, but it can harm your website in the long run.
 You don’t want to do anything that will cause your website to be penalized by search engines.
-When you do SEO correctly, search engines will love your website and rank it highly.
+When you do SEO correctly, search engines will love and rank your website highly.

 This will take some time and is a slow process.
-Google considers several elements when evaluating your site’s quality, such as your pages’ linking structure and HTML structure.
-They may take up to 30 days to process a site’s content for quality; after 30 days, search engines begin removing old content.
+When evaluating your site’s quality, Google considers several elements, such as your pages’ linking structure and HTML structure.
+It may take up to 30 days to process a site’s content for quality; after 30 days, search engines remove old content.
 Here’s what you can do to speed up the process.

 Google has come a long way when it comes to web quality.
-From Google’s Page Quality Evaluator, you can see where pages are receiving poor marks.
-Do a quick search on your site to see if there’s anything outdated, poorly structured, or mixed in content.
+You can see where pages receive poor marks from Google’s Page Quality Evaluator.
+Do a quick search on your site to see if there’s anything outdated, poorly structured, or mixed-in content.
 You can also see where a page ranks in search engines if you use the Backlinko blog, which ranks each factor.

-Before you begin tinkering with any of these elements on your site, you should first make sure it’s performing optimally.
-That includes page speed, accurate and up-to-date information on updating plugins and themes, and dependability of domain names.
+Before you begin tinkering with any of these elements on your site, you should ensure it’s performing optimally.
+That includes page speed, accurate and up-to-date information on updating plugins and themes, and the dependability of domain names.

 6. Update Your Content Regularly

-Suppose you regularly create high-quality content and link acquisition methods but don’t get ranked.
-In that case, your material may not be producing enough traffic to warrant the time and effort needed to generate it.
-The easiest approach to solve this is by frequently updating your blog with new, helpful material.
+Suppose you regularly create high-quality content and link acquisition methods but aren’t ranked.
+In that case, your material may not generate enough traffic to warrant the time and effort needed.
+The most straightforward solution is frequently updating your blog with new, helpful material.
 In addition to constantly posting fresh material, consider these strategies for improving your search engine position.

 7. Create cornerstone pages

 Creating foundation pages for your websites is an important SEO practice.
-Not only do they give search engine robots a chance to crawl and index your site, but they prevent potential users from stumbling onto an empty page.
-Think of them like virtual home pages—you want to make sure visitors know exactly what direction they should head in when searching for something on Google.
+They allow search engine robots to crawl and index your site and prevent potential users from stumbling onto an empty page.
+Think of them like virtual home pages—you want to ensure visitors know precisely what direction to head in when searching for something on Google.

 8. Create snippets

-Get outside help if possible for producing website content that will be of high quality.
-You’ll have support on your path to SEO if you have a public website, but you can also tap into the help of contractors or even domain experts.
+Get outside help, if possible, for producing website content that will be of high quality.
+You’ll have support on your path to SEO if you have a public website, but you can also tap into the help of contractors or domain experts.

-Your web pages rank well in search results if they’re accessible and detailed, which is why developers create snippets of content to make their sites more user-friendly.
+Your web pages rank well in search results if they’re accessible and detailed, so developers create snippets of content to make their sites more user-friendly.
 Google favors extended, powerful snippets that explain the main points in an easily understood way.

 If your website is a blog, snippets are a great way to bring relevant content to your page.
-Google will show you snippets when you search for something like a blog, blog post, content update, or blog post about.
-Review your blog to make sure you are covering a topic that is important to your target audience.
+Google will show you snippets when you search for a blog, blog post, content update, or blog post about.
+Review your blog to ensure you cover a topic important to your target audience.

 The number one position on a Google search enjoys a whopping 33% of the traffic.
 Here are our top ten tips for improving organic traffic and page ranking.

-It’s important to know where you currently stand in Google’s search results.
-By understanding this information, you’ll be able to see where you need to improve.
-It would help if you used a targeted mix of both broad, exact, and long-tail keywords.
+Knowing where you currently stand in Google’s search results is essential.
+By understanding this information, you’ll see where you need to improve.
+It would help to use a targeted mix of broad, exact, and long-tail keywords.
 Using buyer personas, a website is two-five times more effective and easier to use by targeted users.

 Organic reach is how people search for your product or service.
-To improve your organic search ranking, focus on a copy that appeals to humans.
-Your title tag is a valuable piece of metadata for search engine bots to crawl.
-Since Google’s Panda algorithm update back in 2011, marketers must create the best user experience possible to rank well.
+Focus on a copy that appeals to humans to improve your organic search ranking.
+Your title tag is valuable metadata for search engine bots to crawl.
+Since Google’s Panda algorithm update in 2011, marketers must create the best user experience possible to rank well.